sagivo/nodejs-addons/README.md

 }
 ```

 This will create a simple c++ program.
 The first thing you can notice is that we are importing bunch of `v8` libreries.
-As you know, v8 is the engine that powers node behind the sceans and we will talk more about better approaches to this later.
+As you know, v8 is the engine that powers node behind the scenes and we will talk more about better approaches to this later.
 `NODE_MODULE(addon, init)` is your entry point.
 The addon will be under the `addon` namespace and will first call the `init` function.

 ```cpp